david880110/Media-Behavior-Trends-Analytics/README.md

 <img src="https://raw.githubusercontent.com/david880110/tech-logo/master/web%20dev%20tech%20logo.jpeg" width="240" height="80"/>

+> HTML provides the basic structure of sites, which is enhanced and modified by other technologies like CSS and JavaScript.
+CSS is used to control presentation, formatting, and layout.
+JavaScript is used to control the behavior of different elements.

 <img src="https://raw.githubusercontent.com/david880110/tech-logo/master/leaflet%20logo.gif" width="240" height="100"/>

 > Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
 Weighing just about 38 KB of JS , it has all the mapping features most developers ever need.
 Leaflet is designed with simplicity, performance and usability in mind.